- Managing multiple tabs isn’t always easy, but you can make it easy with one of these Chrome tab manager extensions.

 - You cannot restore history from the closed tabs.

-If you are looking for an extension specifically designed to suspend tabs after a set period of time, then The Great Suspender is the tool for you.
+If you are looking for the best Chrome tab suspender that can suspend tabs after a set period of time, then The Great Suspender is the tool for you.

 This extension lets you program a tab to shut down by itself after anywhere between 20 seconds and 3 days.
 It also lets you automatically suspend tabs after a certain period if they meet certain criteria.